 Store bought spice mixes are great, but creating your own recipe allows you to use whole and fresh ingredients.
-It’s certainly the season for mandarins and they featured prominently in this recipe.

 I had no problem finding any of these ingredients and many of them we keep in stock anyway – like the oranges and spices.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~

 Hot Spiced Wine

 Hot wine was first recorded in Roman times as a way to stay warm during Winter.
 Called Glühwein in Germany, each country and family recipe is a little bit different featuring local flair.

 I decided to use fresh mandarin oranges, fresh cranberries, and a blend of spices to embrace the fruity flavors I enjoy.

 Mulled Wine Ingredients

 You can include more or less of any the ingredients.
 The idea is to adjust this recipe so that it becomes your family recipe and it has all the flavors that you love.